robertjuric/AnsiblePlaybooks/UpgradePFC/README.md

 A playbook for running various checks before attempting to transfer an image for upgrade.
 I wanted to take a complete inventory and generate a new inventory of devices which are ready for an image transfer.
 The exact tasks and checks are described below.

+## Workflow
+Running UpgradePFC.yml
+Will gatherfacts and compare running version to desired version, if they do not match, needs_upgrade=true Will check filesystem, if desired version image does not exist, needs_image=true If needs_upgrade=true and needs_image=true, it will check for freespace.
+Will generate a Needs-Freespace.txt remediation list for the inventory that requires freespace to be allocated.
+Manually remediate list and rerun the playbook
+If needs_upgrade=true and needs_image=true, and freespace exists then upgrade_ready=true
+Will generate an UpgradeInventory.yml
+Need to add a step to generate an InstallInventory.yml to pass to UpgradeCopy.yml

+Can then skip over to EnableSCP.yml to push SCP configuration to UpgradeInventory If you want to assume devices need image, Can then skip over to UpgradeCopy.yml to transfer images Then execute InstallOS.yml to set boot variables Execute MakeItSo to reboot device and complete IOS install

 ## Getting Started

 This playbook has a few extra requirements you may need to add to your Ansible environment.